3. The Imperative Programming Paradigm

 lines.flatMap(l => l.split("(?U)[^\\p{Alpha}0-9']+"))

-The result of l.split(regex) is an array of strings, where some of the strings or the entire array could possibly be null.
+The result of l.split(regex) is an array of strings, where some of the strings or the entire array could possibly be null because split is a Java method, where the stated String type really means String or null.
 While flatMap is supposed to preserve the element type of the transformed iterator, splitting the lines in this way could introduce null references.
-Because we require explicit typing of null references (by adding "-Yexplicit-nulls" to the compiler options in build.sbt), the Scala compiler considers this code incorrect and indicates an error unless we locally enable this potentially unsafe use of implicit null references.
+Because we require explicit typing of null references (by adding "-Yexplicit-nulls" to the compiler options in build.sbt), the Scala compiler considers this code incorrect and indicates an error unless we enable this potentially unsafe use of implicit null references.

 By default, the Java virtual machine converts the SIGPIPE error signal to an IOException.
 In Scala, print and println print to stdout, which is is an instance of PrintStream.
 This class converts any IOException to a boolean flag accessible through its checkError() method.
 (See also this discussion for more details.)